 FAQs

-As it is, no, but you can swap out the sourdough croutons for crunchy roast chickpeas and you're golden.
+As it is, vegan Caesar salad isn't gluten-free, but you can swap out the sourdough croutons for crunchy roast chickpeas.

 Oh, the poor old sprout.
 He's as divisive as tofu.
-Never mind, this salad works with Cos (Romaine) or shredded kale.
+This this salad works with Cos (Romaine) or shredded kale.

 Sign up to my newsletter and follow along on Facebook, Pinterest and Insta for all the latest news.
 If you like this recipe, please check out my cookbook "Great Vegan Meals for the Carnivorous Family" It's full of simple, carnivore-approved family recipes.